chipsalliance/chisel/docs/src/explanations/connectable.md

 ChiselStage.emitVerilog(new Example0())
 ```

 > You may be thinking "Wait, I'm confused!
 Isn't foo flipped and bar is aligned?" -- Noo!
-Remember that the alignment of members is computed relative to the component the operator is connecting!
+Whether foo is aligned with bar makes no sense; remember, you only evaluate alignment between members of the same component or Chisel type.
 Because components are always aligned to themselves, `bar` is aligned to `bar`, and `foo` is aligned to `foo`, there is no problem.
-Their relative flippedness to anything else is irrelevant (whether foo is aligned with bar makes no sense - you only evaluate alignment to members of the same component or Chisel type).
+Their relative flippedness to anything else is irrelevant.

 ## Connections for components with members of mixed-alignment